How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 - Cooking time.

-- All ingredients and their portion in the dish.
+- All the ingredients and their proportion in the dish.

 - Recommendations for this dish.
 For example, if a client orders fish, you can advise them to eat it with a glass of white wine.

 Moreover, you can make use of it as well.

 Let’s imagine that you have too many tomatoes this time and you need to use them up — otherwise, they’ll just go to waste.